(a) The primary purpose of this section is to improve all pupil learning and all student achievement. Additional purposes include to:

 (a) The charter school must submit an audit report to the commissioner and its authorizer by December 31 each year.

-(b) The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information, a copy of all charter school agreements for corporate management services, including parent company or other administrative, financial, and staffing services.
+(b) The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information, a copy of management agreements with a charter management organization or an educational management organization and service agreements or contracts over the lesser of $100,000 or ten percent of the school's most recent annual audited expenditures.
+The agreements must detail the terms of the agreement, including the services provided and the annual costs for those services.
 If the entity that provides the professional services to the charter school is exempt from taxation under section 501 of the Internal Revenue Code of 1986, that entity must file with the commissioner by February 15 a copy of the annual return required under section 6033 of the Internal Revenue Code of 1986.

 (c) A charter school independent audit report shall include audited financial data of an affiliated building corporation or other component unit.

 (d) If the audit report finds that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the commissioner explaining how the material weakness will be resolved.
 An auditor, as a condition of providing financial services to a charter school, must agree to make available information about a charter school's financial audit to the commissioner and authorizer upon request.

 A charter school is a public school and is part of the state's system of public education.
 A charter school is exempt from all statutes and rules applicable to a school, school board, or school district unless a statute or rule is made specifically applicable to a charter school or is included in this section.